4forces/CI-MS2-project2/README.md

 1. form validation not present. form validation capital letter on restdb
 2. Scrollspy: Unable to align the page nicely upon click
 3. Update of navbar heading sometimes not accurate, especially when scrolling fast
-4. some of the bookimages appear stretched.
+4. some of the book images appear stretched upon adding
-5.
+5. blue "LET'S GO!" button
 ***

 ## Deployment